polymathkids/Software-Efforts-Estimation-/README.md

 ISBSG: https://www.isbsg.org/resources-estimation/

+Feature selection sorcery: Filter out distractions and amplify key signals, leading to significantly more precise effort predictions.

+Machine learning magic: Witness the transformation of data into actionable insights, guiding you to confident resource allocation and project planning.

 Learn from our research: See how feature selection makes estimates way more accurate.
 Build your own awesome models: Use our findings to make project planning a breeze!